The Lotus 58 Keyboard

-Lotus 58 - BLE is the continuation of the classic Lotus 58 - Glow design, but now designed specifically to be wireless using Bluetooth™ BLE and ZMK's excellent firmware, without the compromises of the old design.
+Lotus 58 - BLE is the continuation of the wired Lotus 58 designs, but now designed specifically to be wireless using Bluetooth™ BLE.

-Sold as a pair of PCB's, you will need this kit and accessories to make a complete keyboard.
+Sold as a kit with two PCB's and components, you will need this kit, a case and accessories to make a complete keyboard.

 Why a dedicated design?